techidaily/site-win11-tips/source/_posts/error-code-0x80242016-stopping-windows-updates.md

  Sometimes third-party security software can interfere with the Windows Update process, which may result in error 0x80242016\.
 To rule this out, you can temporarily disable the security software and then try to install the update again.

  Usually, your antivirus will come with an option to temporarily disable its shields.
 If you're not sure how to do this, check out the documentation for your antivirus for instructions.
-If you're using Windows' built-in antivirus, check out[how to turn off the Windows Defender firewall on Windows](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) for in-depth steps.
+If you're using Windows' built-in antivirus, check out [how to turn off the Windows Defender firewall on Windows](https://www.makeuseof.com/windows-11-disable-microsoft-defender-firewall/) for in-depth steps.

  Once you have done this, restart your computer and try installing the update again.